Old Lutherans: Australian and New Zealand migration

-Lutheran missionaries first arrived in New Zealand in 1843, just three years after the signing of the Treaty of Waitangi.

-The first Lutheran Missionaries arrived in Otago in January 1843.
+In January 1843, just three years after the signing of the Treaty of Waitangi, the first Lutheran missionaries arrived in Otago.
 They found that the Wesleyan and Anglican Mission Societies were already well established in New Zealand.
 They therefore took up the suggestion that they move to the Chatham Islands where they arrived on 20 February of that year.
 As someone said, they had "...faith in their souls and next to nothing in their pockets."

 In June of the same year, 1843, a shipload of German migrants arrived in Nelson.
 They settled in what is now Upper Moutere and built a church.
 There is still a thriving Lutheran congregation worshipping on this site.

 In the 1860s a number of German people arrived in the Rangitikei.
 They convinced others from German speaking communities in South Australia to join them.
 Most initially settled along Pukepapa Road in Marton, which is still the location of the St Martin's Lutheran Church.

 In the 1870s other Lutheran migrants arrived in New Zealand including large numbers from Scandinavia who settled in the Wairarapa, Manawatu and Hawkes Bay regions.
 Norsewood and Dannevirke owe their origins to these settlers.